Delray Beach rejects six-acre property sale to Irish developer

-The CRA board decided in a 4-3 vote against selling the land to Uptown Atlantic LLC, owned by developer Mike Flynn.
+The CRA board decided in a 4-3 vote against selling the land to Uptown Atlantic LLC, owned by developer John Flynn.

 Mayor Shelly Petrolia, who voted for the sale of the six-acre property to Flynn, said the CRA’s decision means a redevelopment of the property won’t start for at least three years.